timurista/nuxt-js-app/README.md

 you can update title and description in config to see

 on any PAGE component you can add `head` property and set the title

+## Loading indicator
+You can change the color, height and duration.
+And also failedColor, to tweak that loading bar.

+## Build Setting
+you can fine toon everything